nesjett/unreal-engine-crawling-system/docs/faq.md

 Retargetting it to other skeletons might not produce a good efect, but that depends on the target rig.

-## Is it performant enough for a production game?
+## Is it performant for a production game?

 Probably.
 Being performant is somehow subjective.